ikoniqoz/nitrodocs/content/developers/tools/template-library.md

 ## Chaining

-The template library methods are frequently chained in PyroCMS, so you may see the functions called like this:
+The template library methods are frequently chained in NitroCMS, so you may see the functions called like this:

 	$this->template
 		->title($this->module_details['name'], lang('keywords:add_title'))